Why earn your BSN?

 Program Delivery & Scheduling

-The program is flexible, with just one on-campus meeting per semester that brings together all students enrolled in all courses for dynamic, interactive learning events.
-This one required on-campus day will be scheduled for Tuesday of the third week of the term.
-All students enrolled in all courses will meet together on that day.
-On-line course work during the semester is managed via the Blackboard learning management system.
-Full and part-time, or individualized plans of study are arranged with an RN-BSN advisor.
+The program is flexible, with just one on-campus meeting per semester, on Tuesday of the third week of the term.
+This event brings together all students enrolled in all courses for dynamic, interactive learning.
+Online course work during the semester is managed via the Blackboard system.
+Full- and part-time enrollment, or individualized plans of study, are arranged with an RN-BSN advisor.
 Clinical experiences are completed at a variety of sites and coordinated by the College of Nursing.
 Clinical placement is primarily in the state of Washington and the Portland area.
 If you move outside this clinical area, you may need to commute back to complete clinical hours.
 Contact your nursing advisor for more details.

 Visit our Steps to Apply page for information on the application and admission process.